Opticcss/Opticcss.github.io/_posts/2021-07-22-Few-shot Learning (FSL) for Semantic Segmentation (SS).md

 ​	Its performance measured by <u>$\mathrm{IoU}$ is $71.5$ for $5$-Shot on COCO 2014 dataset, which is larger than SOTA method (the CANet), which gives $69.6$, for the performance in $\mathrm{MIoU}$, it have $58.8\%$ compared with $57.1\%$ in CANet</u>.

+​	As for other recent related works, RePRI[^6] demonstrate that **embedding more accurate foreground-background proportion estimates** appears to be a very promising way of constraining the inference.
+HSNet[^7] (**Hypercorrelation Squeeze** for Few-Shot Segmentation), based on the **4D-convolutional pyramid encoder** and the 2D-convolutional context decoder, recently display its large improvement compared with all the methods in many datasets such as PASCAL-5i, COCO-20i and FSS-1000.

 ​	To conclude, above four ways of solving the segmentation tasks with support with small samples/sparse labels reveal following conclusions.

-> - The existence of effective solution to the dense semantic segmentation problem by sparse samples, pixelwise classification, encoder-decoder structure and double branch prototype network.
+> - The existence of effective solution to the dense semantic segmentation problem by sparse samples, pixelwise classification, encoder-decoder structure and double branch **prototype network**.
-> - Deep learning is significantly better than (in performance) non-learning method in segmenting problem.
+> - Deep **learning** is significantly better than (in performance) non-learning method in segmenting problem.
-> - The iterative optimization which includes segmentation prediction results is similar to self-supervised, maybe the introduction of ResNet into this form will get a comparably good result.
+> - The **iterative optimization** which includes segmentation prediction results is similar to **self-supervised**, maybe the introduction of ResNet into this form will get a comparably good result.
-> - Both of the query set and support set have the same status in few-shot learning, thus can improve the segmentation accuracy through crossover/swapping of the two.
+> - Both of the query set and support set have the same status in few-shot learning, thus can improve the segmentation accuracy through **cross**over/**swap**ping of the two.
-> - Network fine-tuning can help achieve higher performance, especially in $K$-Shot condition.
+> - Network **fine-tuning** can help achieve higher performance, especially in $K$-Shot condition.

-(Optional) Your Idea to improve the prior works, if have

-## **3. Some Possible New Directions/Further Steps**
+## **3. Some Possible New Directions/Further Steps in FSS**

-Your comments on the development of your investigated topic/field
+​	The FSS method can achieve nearly the same or higher accuracy as the previous dense segmentation methods while reducing the cost of the support set, and can even rely on extremely sparse annotation to achieve better performance.
+At present, there have been a lot of network structures and some corresponding results measured by $\mathrm{IoU}$, $\mathrm{MIoU}$ and other metrics in this field.
+The current relatively good segmentation results are shown in the following figure (from HSNET[^7]).

+![[OPTSxa6b3]_HSNet_Model_Result](/assets/images/[OPTSxa6b3]_HSNet_Model_Result.svg)

+​	Based on former different ways of applying FSL in SS tasks, I believe one of the direction that is worth deeper research is about "how to handle the **analysis of the hyper correlation** in semantic segmentation work", it is also good if the **segmentation task can be accomplished with fewer support sets with simpler annotations**.

 #### **<span id="jump01">Addendum 1st </span>—— Terminology for FSL and SS**